saadelkenawy/ocp-vcenter-ansible/README.md

 ## VM Specifications

 All VMs are created from ISO — no templates required.
-VMs are created in the vCenter folder `NBE-OCP` under the configured datacenter.
+VMs are created in the vCenter folder `PRO-OCP` under the configured datacenter.

 | VM Name | Role | vCPU | RAM | Disk 1 | Disk 2 | OS |
 |---|---|---|---|---|---|---|